Domino Magic Trick

 Fear, and many related emotional responses such as prejudice, anger, distress, etc, are typically borne of distraction by false evidence.

-Extending the discussion futher, when we feel fear and anger, etc., our brain is often being distracted by unconscious memories and triggers which are hugely disproportionate to the true threat.
+Extending the discussion further, when we feel fear and anger, etc., our brain is often being distracted by unconscious memories and triggers which are hugely disproportionate to the true threat.
 The origins of Transactional Analysis offer a helpful explanation as to how this happens.